AdobeDocs/commerce-operations.en/help/installation/prerequisites/commerce.md

 Check the availability of exciting new features and releases and learn how you can get them on our [product availability page](https://devdocs.magento.com/release/availability.html).

-Consult the following table for getting started with installing Adobe Commerce or Magento Open Source.
+Consult the following table for getting started with installing Adobe Commerce.

 <table>
     <tbody>